1999AZZAR/article_generator/README.md

 The application supports two interface languages:

-- **English (EN)**: Default interface language
+- **English**: Default interface language
 - **Indonesian (Bahasa Indonesia)**: Localized interface

 **To change language:**
-- Use the language toggle buttons (EN/ID) in the main page header
+- Visit the Settings page (`/settings`)
-- Or visit Settings page (`/settings`) and select your preferred language from the dropdown
+- Select your preferred language from the "Interface Language" dropdown
 - Language preference is saved locally in your browser

 All UI elements, form labels, buttons, and messages will be displayed in your selected language.